Mennonite Church USA: Decline

 Since its merger, a large number of conservative congregations have left Mennonite Church USA.
 2013 saw nine congregations leave, and in 2014 at least 12 did so.
 In November 2015, the Lancaster Conference, Mennonite Church USA's largest conference, with 13,838 members in 163 congregations in six states plus the District of Columbia, voted overwhelmingly to leave the denomination by the end of 2017.

-By early 2016, the membership had decreased to 78,892 members, mainly because of the denomination's increasingly liberal position towards same sex marriage, which caused many congregations to leave Mennonite Church USA.
+By early 2016 the membership had decreased to 78,892 members.
+This decline was generally attributed to the denomination's increasingly liberal position towards same sex marriage, among other issues, which caused many congregations to leave Mennonite Church USA.
 In April 2016, the Franklin Mennonite Conference, a conference with 14 congregations and about 1,000 members in Pennsylvania and Maryland, voted to withdraw from the Mennonite Church USA.
 In 2018 the number of baptized members had fallen to 69,223 and the number congregations to 625.

 Political Involvement

 For most of its history, the Mennonite Church has stayed away from political involvement.
 This came from a desire to separate the church from the culture of the world.
-In 1968 Mennonite Central Committee, the governing body for the Mennonite Church, created an advocacy office in Washington DC.
+In 1968 Mennonite Central Committee, the governing body for the Mennonite Church, created an advocacy office in Washington, DC.
 This was a drastic shift in how the church approached politics and was not appreciated by many members at the time.
 Since then, the church has become more politically involved as this became more normalized.